A Generalized Analytical Framework for the Nonlinear Best-Worst Method: Preliminaries

-Since the nonlinear BWM may yield multiple optimal weight sets—and while such multiplicity is desirable in some cases—DMs usually prefer a unique weight set.
-To address this, Wu et al. \cite{wu2023analytical} introduced a secondary objective function to obtain the best optimal weight set.\\\\ In this approach, an optimally modified PCS having the minimum value of $\max\{|\tilde{a}_{bi}^*-a_{bi}|,|\tilde{a}_{iw}^*-a_{iw}|\}$ for all $i\in C$ is first selected as the best optimally modified PCS.
-As shown in \cite[Theorem 5]{wu2023analytical}, for $i\in D$, the minimum possible value of $\max\{|\tilde{a}_{bi}^*-a_{bi}|,|\tilde{a}_{iw}^*-a_{iw}|\}$ is the optimal objective value of minimization problem
+To identify the optimal weight set that best preserves the given data, Wu et al. \cite{wu2023analytical} proposed the incorporation of a secondary objective function.\\\\ In this approach, an optimally modified PCS having the minimum value of $\max\{|\tilde{a}_{bi}^*-a_{bi}|,|\tilde{a}_{iw}^*-a_{iw}|\}$ for all $i\in C$ is selected as the best optimally modified PCS.
+As shown in \cite[Theorem 5]{wu2023analytical}, for $i\in D$, the minimum possible value of $\max\{|\tilde{a}_{bi}^*-a_{bi}|,|\tilde{a}_{iw}^*-a_{iw}|\}$ is the optimal objective value of problem